 In Midlothian, Local Area Co-ordinators work alongside

-Children and adults (up to 64 years) with a learning disability; physical disability; sensory impairment; and their families.
+Children and adults (up to 64 years) with learning disability; physical disability; sensory impairment; and their families.

 We work alongside people to enable them to become more confident, supporting them to achieve their dreams and to build good lives.